Random distributions

 Rand provides implementations of many different distributions; we cover the most

-common of these here, but for full details refer to the distributions
+common of these here, but for full details refer to the distr module

 Uniform distributions